peterchettiar/DEngZoomCamp_2025/Module-5-batch-processing/README.md

 # Introduction to Batch Processing

-**Batch processing** is a computational technique in which a collection of data is amassed and then processed in a single operation, often without the need for real-time interaction.
+**Batch processing** is a computational technique in which a collection of data is amassed and then processed in a single operation, often without the need for real-time interaction (i.e. stream processing).
 This approach is a particularly effective method for handling large volumes of data, where tasks can be executed as a group during off-peak hours to optimmize system resources and throughput.
 End-of-day bank reconcilliation and payroll processing is an example of batch processing.

 Basic principles - Here are some basic principles of the batch processing method: